-Command/ Role Description Service User / NICO Key/CSP access Service Unuath JSO NSO Key types Read Share yes yes yes yes Reads a share from a physical token.
+Command/ Role Description Service User / N 100 Key/CSP access Service Unuath JSO NSO Key types Read Share yes yes yes Reads a share from a physical token.
 Once sufficient shares have been loaded recreates token- may require several ReadShare or ReceiveShare commands.
 Uses pass phrase, module key, creates share key, uses share key, creates a logical token Receive Share - handle, encrypted handle, encrypted Takes a share encrypted with SendShare and a pass phrase and uses them to recreate the logical token may require several ReadShare or ReceiveShare commands share share Uses an Impath key, uses pass phrase, module key, creates share key, uses share key, creates a logical token Redeem Ticket ticket ticket ticket Gets a handle in the current name space for the object referred to by a ticket created by GetTicket.
-Uses a key object, logical token, Impath, or SEEWorld Remove KM cort Removes a loaded module key.
-Remove KM - cert Cert yes Erases a module key Set ACL handle, handle, ACL Sets the ACL for an existing key.
-The existing ACL for the key must allow the operation.
-ACL Sets the Access Control List for a key object Set Application handle, handle, Stores information with a key.
-Data - ACL ACL Sets the application data stored with a key object S-+ KM Loads a Triple DES key object as a module key.
-Set KM - cert yes Uses a key object, sets a module key Set KNSO init init - Superseded by SetNSOPerm.
+Uses a key object, logical token, Impath, or SEEWorld Remove KM cert yes Removes a loaded module key.
+Remove KIM Erases a module key At A(I - - handle, ACL Sets the ACL for an existing key.
+The existing ACL for the key Set ACL must allow the operation.
+Sets the Access Control List for a key object Set Application Data - handle, ACL handle, ACL Stores information with a key.
+Data ACL ACL Sets the application data stored with a key object Set KM cert yes Loads a Triple DES key object as a module key. , Uses a key object, sets a module key Set KNSO init init - Superseded by SetNSOPerm.
 Although this command can still be used it cannot authorize recently added services added.
 Sets the nCipher Security officer's key hash Set NSO Perm init init - Loads a key hash as the nCipher Security Officer's Key and sets the security policy to be followed by the module.
 This can only be performed while the unit is in the initialisation state.
-Sets the nCipher Security officer's key hash Sign - handle, handle, Returns the digital signature or MAC of plain text using a stored key.
-See "Strength of functions" on page 25 for a list of supported algorithms.
-ACL ACL Uses a key object RSA, DSA, DES MAC, Triple DES MAC, HMAC
+Sets the nCipher Security officer's key hash Sign - handle, ACL handle, Returns the digital signature or MAC of plain text using a stored key.
+See "Strength of functions" on page 26 for a list of supported algorithms.
+ACL Uses a key object RSA, DSA, DES MAC, Triple DES MAC, HMAC